-Whether you believe in making big New Years Resolutions or you like to set small intentions each week, how do you make now the right time to change?
+Whether you believe in making big goals or you like to set small intentions each week, how do you make now the right time to change?

 In this post, I offer my three biggest tips to make now the right time to change your eating habits mindfully.